team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 // Basic usage
 async function generateBasicSprite() {
   try {
-    const result = await spriteGenerator.generateSprite("a pixelated cat");
+    const result = await spriteGenerator.generateSprite("a cartoon cat");
-    console.log("Generated sprite:", result);
+    console.log(result.messages);
+    console.log(result.image);
-    // result will contain 'messages' with frame dimensions and 'image' as a data URL } catch (error) {
+  } catch (error) {
     console.error("Error generating sprite:", error);
   }
 }

 // Usage with options
-async function generateCustomSprite() {
+async function generateSpriteWithOptions() {
   try {
     const options = {
       size: "512x512",
       save: true,
       iterations: 3
     };
-    const results = await spriteGenerator.generateSprite("a pixelated dog", options);
+    const results = await spriteGenerator.generateSprite("a cartoon dog", options);
-    console.log("Generated sprites:", results);
+    results.forEach((result, index) => {
+      console.log(`Iteration ${index + 1}:`);
+      console.log(result.messages);
+      console.log(result.image);
+    });
-    // results will be an array of objects, each containing 'messages' and 'image' } catch (error) {
+  } catch (error) {
-    console.error("Error generating custom sprite:", error);
+    console.error("Error generating sprite:", error);
   }
 }

 // Call the functions
 generateBasicSprite();
-generateCustomSprite();
+generateSpriteWithOptions();
 ```

 In this example:

-1. We create an instance of the class containing the `generateSprite` method.
+1. We create an instance of the `SpriteGenerator` class (assuming the `generateSprite` method is part of this class).

-2. `generateBasicSprite` demonstrates basic usage with just a description.
+2. `generateBasicSprite` demonstrates basic usage without any options.
+It generates a sprite for "a cartoon cat" and logs the results.

-3. `generateCustomSprite` shows how to use options:
+3. `generateSpriteWithOptions` shows how to use the function with options:
-   - `size`: Specifies the image size (default is "1024x1024").
+   - `size`: Specifies the image size (512x512 in this case).
-   - `save`: If true, saves the generated image to a file.
+   - `save`: Set to true to save the generated image.
-   - `iterations`: Generates multiple sprites in one call.
+   - `iterations`: Set to 3 to generate multiple variations.

-4. The function returns an object (or array of objects for multiple iterations) containing:
+4. When using `iterations`, the function returns an array of results, so we loop through them.

-   - `messages`: JSON with frameHeight and frameWidth information.
-   - `image`: A data URL of the generated image.
+5. Both functions are wrapped in try-catch blocks to handle any errors that might occur during the sprite generation process.

-Remember to handle the asynchronous nature of the function using async/await or promises, and implement proper error handling as shown in the example.
+Remember to handle the asynchronous nature of the function by using `async/await` or promises when calling these functions in your actual code.